leejs209/medline/README.md

 - Client notification to remind students to take medicine
     - HTML5 Notification
     - How to confirm that someone actually took the medicine?
-        - Possibly, add a Machine Learning algorithm to make sure that the medicine is actually eaten
         - Or simply make it so that students can respond to the notification (e.g. "Did you take the medicine?")
 - Add Inventory system for cataloging medicine [admin]
     - medicineType